Axway/amplify-central/content/en/docs/amplify_relnotes/archive/20210631_catalog_relnotes.md

 ### Category assignment via API / CLI

-The Central API and CLI have been enhanced to allow for managing categories and assigning to catalog items when publishing an API Service in the Unified Catalog.
+The Central API and CLI have been enhanced to allow for managing categories and assigning to catalog items when publishing an API service in the Unified Catalog.

 * Providers can now CREATE / READ / UPDATE / DELETE / categories using the API / CLI.
 * Categories can be configured for ConsumerInstance resources that are published to the Unified Catalog.